awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-parameters.md

 )
 ```

-You can also pass a parameter value that differs from the default value to a pipeline execution as follows:
+You can also pass a parameter value that differs from the default value to a pipeline execution, as shown in the following example\.

 ```
 execution = pipeline.start(